Danny & Gerry:NewsAbout usE-M@ilM@ilinglistGuest bookDanny & Gerry …on videoConcertsSchool concertsCDs:CDs and moreMore Of Our SongsMore Of Our Songs

 Encyclopædia Britannica presents people and events from this day in history:

-Dominion of Canada established: 1 July 1867 - This Day in History
+Beginning of World War I: 28 July 1914 - This Day in History

 More Events on this day: